gasadmin tool

 --undeploy gbc_content Remove the given GBC content.
 If the undeployed GBC is the current default, the new default will be the one embedded in the FGLGWS package.

 --default gbc_client Set the specified GBC as default client.
-See Example: Listing GBC clients and setting a default
+See Example: list deployed GBC clients and set a default

 --list List all static GBC ( those configured in the as.xcf) and deployed clients on the Genero Application Server.